KiDS-WL/onepower/README.md

 ### TATOOINE is ideal for:

-- Forward modeling of galaxy surveys
+- Modeling of galaxy surveys
 - Cosmological parameter inference
 - Understanding the galaxy–halo connection in nonlinear regimes